-Budgeting Tip 3: Check Up on Your Insurance
+Check up on Your Insurance

 Get organized around your different types of insurance.
 Sometimes simply changing insurance companies (car or home insurance for example) can help you save significantly each month and make your budgeting a breeze.
 Theres no guarantee of course, but learning more about your insurance options and costs cant hurt.

-If you have been with the same insurance company for years and are tired of seeing your bill go up each month, search for a quote too see how much you can save.
+If you have been with the same insurance company for years and are tired of seeing your bill go up each month, search for a quote to see how much you can save.
 Quotes are free and they only take a few minutes.

-Budgeting Tip 4: Automated Budget Trackers
+Automated Budget Trackers